Vacancy: Performance Coaches – Curling

 Based at the sportscotland institute of sport (Stirling)

-If you think you have what it takes to be a key person within the overall team to deliver medal success at the 2018 Olympics and develop the Scottish and British programmes to ensure sustained success at Olympic and World level post 2018, then we welcome an application from you.
+If you think you have what it takes to be a one of the full time coaches within the overall team to deliver medal success at the 2018 Olympics and develop the Scottish and British programmes to ensure sustained success at Olympic and World level post 2018, then we welcome an application from you.

-sportscotland is an equitable employer and operates a child protection policy.
+sportscotland is an equal opportunities employer and operates a child protection policy.

-For an application pack, please visit our website www.sportscotland.org.uk/jobs
+For an application pack, please visit the sportscotland website

-It is expected that interviews will take place in mid January 2015
+It is expected that the selection event will take place Thursday 14th May 2015

 The British Curling Performance Programme is delivered by a Performance Director, three Head Coaches (men’s, women’s and wheelchair curling) and supported by two High Performance Coaches.